morse-simulator/morse/doc/morse/dev/entry_point.rst

 The finalization method
 -----------------------

-The method which terminates the simulation (called when you press :key:`ESC`) is the :py:meth:`morse.blender.main.finish`).
+The method which terminates the simulation (called when you press :kbd:`ESC`) is the :py:meth:`morse.blender.main.finish`).
 However, the real cleaning logic is in :py:meth:`morse.blender.main.close_all`, which try to properly finalize all resources used by the simulator, in particular, resources used by the